Japan's Princess Mako marries commoner, loses royal status

 1 of10 Japan's Princess Mako, right, hugs her sister Princess Kako, watched by her parents Crown Prince Akishino and Crown Princess Kiko, before leaving her home in Akasaka Estate in Tokyo Tuesday, Oct.
 26, 2021.
 Mako and her commoner boyfriend Kei Komuro tied the knot Tuesday without wedding celebration in a marriage that has split the public opinion over her would-be mother-in-law’s financial controversy.
 (Koki Sengoku/Kyodo News via AP) Koki Sengoku/AP Show More Show Less

-3 of10 Japan's Princess Mako leaves his home in Yokohama, south of Tokyo, Tuesday, Oct.
+3 of10 Kei Komuro, fiance of Japan's Princess Mako, leaves his home in Yokohama, south of Tokyo, Tuesday, Oct.
 26, 2021.
-Japan's Princess Mako and her commoner boyfriend Komuro tied the knot Tuesday without wedding celebration in a marriage that has split the public opinion over her would-be mother-in-law’s financial controversy.
+Princess Mako and her commoner boyfriend Komuro tied the knot Tuesday without wedding celebration in a marriage that has split the public opinion over her would-be mother-in-law’s financial controversy.
 (Shohei Miyano/Kyodo News via AP) Shohei Miyano/AP Show More Show Less

-7 of10 Japan's Princess Mako leaves his home in Yokohama, south of Tokyo, Tuesday, Oct.
+4 of10 Japan's Princess Mako in a car leaves her home in Akasaka Estate in Tokyo Tuesday, Oct.
 26, 2021.
-Japan's Princess Mako and her commoner boyfriend Komuro tied the knot Tuesday without wedding celebration in a marriage that has split the public opinion over her would-be mother-in-law’s financial controversy.
-(Shohei Miyano/Kyodo News via AP) Shohei Miyano/AP Show More Show Less
+Mako and her commoner boyfriend Kei Komuro tied the knot Tuesday without wedding celebration in a marriage that has split the public opinion over her would-be mother-in-law’s financial controversy.
+(Chika Oshima/Kyodo News via AP) Chika Oshima/AP Show More Show Less

-8 of10 Japan's Princess Mako, in a car, is waved by her parents Crown Prince Akishino, Crown Princess Kiko, center, and her sister Princess Kako before leaving her home in Akasaka Estate in Tokyo Tuesday, Oct.
+8 of10 Kei Komuro, fiance of Japan's Princess Mako, leaves his home in Yokohama, south of Tokyo, Tuesday, Oct.
 26, 2021.
-Mako and her commoner boyfriend Kei Komuro tied the knot Tuesday without wedding celebration in a marriage that has split the public opinion over her would-be mother-in-law’s financial controversy.
-(Kyodo News via AP) AP Show More Show Less
+Princess Mako and her commoner boyfriend Komuro tied the knot Tuesday without wedding celebration in a marriage that has split the public opinion over her would-be mother-in-law’s financial controversy.
+(Shohei Miyano/Kyodo News via AP) Shohei Miyano/AP Show More Show Less

 9 of10 Japan's Princess Mako, right, bows before her parents Crown Prince Akishino, Crown Princess Kiko and her sister Princess Kako, second from right, before leaving her home in Akasaka Estate in Tokyo Tuesday, Oct.
 26, 2021.
 Mako and her commoner boyfriend Kei Komuro tied the knot Tuesday without wedding celebration in a marriage that has split the public opinion over her would-be mother-in-law’s financial controversy.
 (Koki Sengoku/Kyodo News via AP) Koki Sengoku/AP Show More Show Less